 When it comes to Valencian cuisine…this is the real deal.
 ‘Aplec’ is the local term for ‘cultural meeting’ and this restaurant is quite easy to find as it is only a stone’s throw from the Torres de Serranos in the historic centre.
 No frozen tourist trap stuff here!
 This is local product that is fresh from ‘la huerta’, meaning what you are tasting is straight from the country orchard of the Valencia region.
 The restauraunt has been reformed recently and is as popular as ever…

 Chef owner Sonia is a knowledgeable & creative soul who cares deeply about the food that customers can enjoy here.
 There is no two ways about it…Sonia is an artista of the culinary kind.
 This restaurant is one of the Barrio del Carmen’s true success stories and for all the right reasons.
 It is the restaurant where you will find locals of all ages and backgrounds, week in and week out and it is open to all nationalities.
 It is LGBT friendly too.

 A couple of the ‘24/7 Valencia’ team recently had a midweek lunch here.
 With a long bar and open kitchen, it has a very spacious and bright interior that is down-to-earth and so great for large groups and there are tables for couples too.
-There is a highly popular terraza outside that you will often find busy, which is a sign of just how loyal their customers are.
+There is a highly popular terraza outside that you will often find busy, which is visible proof of just how loyal their customers are.
 Many keep returning, which is always a good sign…

 We asked our friendly and helpful waitress to choose some typical dishes.
 We started off with an ‘Ensalada Ventresca’ with its large & distinctive ‘Tomate Valenciano’ from the countryside combining well with the freshest tuna you will find in the city.
 It was enhanced by a delicious organic olive oil topping… making for a sweetly memorable starter with a great final finish.